 - developing an online course out of an existing East Asian course that has been well-attended in person.

 Once granted, you will be asked to provide CEAS with a brief summary report to show the developed syllabus, testing materials, and implementation results.

 APPLICATIONS CLOSE: January 15

 This application requires a letter (PDF format) that details the course you are planning to develop.
 Please indicate:

-- what the main goal of the proposed “new course development” is,
+- the main goal of the proposed “new course development”,

 Language Proficiency Testing Materials Grants